A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

 \subsection{Overhead for the Clifford gates}

 The operational overhead quantifies the resource cost (number of physical qubits or basic operations in our case) of the computation.
-Reducing it is key due to the practical difficulty of producing large scale quantum circuits.
-Mathematically, the overhead of a gate is given by the number of physical operations needed to perform the gate weighed by the average number of tries before the gate effectively succeeds.
+Reducing the circuit volume is key due to the practical difficulty of producing large scale quantum circuits.
+On the other hand, scaling up the size of the cluster exponentially reduces the logical error rate.
+It is therefore necessary to find an optimal trade-off between cluster state volume and correctability.
+In this section, we consider for any gate $G$, the ratio between the operational volume and the probability of success of a circuit made of many $G$ gates.

 Let $V_G$ be the smallest number of unit cells required to implement the logical gate $G$.
-Fault tolerance requires this volume to be scaled up by a factor $\lambda$.
-Since every elementary cell is built using 24 operations (6 qubit initializations, 12 $CZ$ gates, 6 measurements), the total number of operations required for $G$ is $24 V_{G} \lambda^3$.
-If $\epsilon_{\mathrm{topo}}$ denotes the probability of a single gate failing after correction, and if errors for different trials are assumed to be independent, the average number of trials needed for the gate to succeed is given by
+Fault-tolerance requires this volume to be scaled up by a factor $\lambda$.
+Since every elementary cell is built using 24 operations (6 qubit initializations, 12 $CZ$ gates, 6 measurements), the total number of operations required for one $G$ gate is $24 V_{G} \lambda^3$.